Ukrainians Welcomed to Nottingham

 Tickets can be obtained at https://www.eventbrite.co.uk/e/the-bendigo-story-tickets-127381011033

-Private tours can be arranged by contacting the Bendigo Memorial Fund at bendigofund@gmail.com
+Private tours can be arranged by contacting the Bendigo Heritage Project at: bendigofund@gmail.com

 “Our guided walk has taken a lot of planning but we feel it has been worth it.
 We can tailor the tour to different groups with specific interests.
 We are sure it will be of interest to locals and to people visiting Nottingham for a city break or sporting event”.